dotnet/runtime/docs/workflow/building/coreclr/linux-instructions.md

 To ensure that your system can allocate enough file-handles for the libraries build run `sysctl fs.file-max`.
 If it is less than 100000, add `fs.file-max = 100000` to `/etc/sysctl.conf`, and then run `sudo sysctl -p`.

-Build the Runtime and Microsoft Core Library
+Build the Runtime and System.Private.CoreLib
 =============================================

 To build the runtime on Linux, run build.sh from the root of the runtime repository: